 attempts to do this after dark count as failed suicides rather than

-note that it is very hot in the desert most of the time during the run
+note that it is very hot in the desert most of the time during the Tour

-Tour of Idaho season in July and August.
+of Idaho season (July and August anyway).
 Do not go out into the desert

-the heat will be the summit of Big Southern Butte.
-Stopping to open and
+the heat will be the summit of Big Southern Butte many miles to the

 then west about 1/4 of a mile to a cliff above Lake Channel Bowl.
-It is
+As

 rock chute).
 Be aware that the cliffs in this area rise to about 100'

-the plummet into the bowl should you choose your line poorly.
+the plummet should you choose your line poorly.

-off Lake Channel Road onto the sandy dirt road and follow in about 1/4
+off Lake Channel Road at waypoint 2D81 onto a sandy dirt road and

 of a mile to a faint trail that leads off to the west.
 Follow this